barbarer/py4e-int/_sources/dictionaries/writecode.rst

         .. tab:: Question

             .. activecode:: dict_writecode9q
-                :datafile: mbox-short.txt
+                :datafile: mbox-count.txt
                 :autograde: unittest

                 Add code to the program below to figure out who has the most messages in the file.
 After all the data has been read and the dictionary ``message_count`` has been created, look through the dictionary using a maximum loop (see Chapter 5: Maximum and minimum loops) to find who has the most messages, and print how many messages the person has.
 For example, ``message_count['cwen@iupui.edu']`` should be ``5``.
                 ~~~~
-                with open("mbox-short.txt", "r") as filename:
+                with open("mbox-count.txt", "r") as filename:
                     message_count = {}

                 ====